Introduction to Types of Network

 3. Metropolitan Area Network (MAN)

 - MAN integrates multiple LANs within a metro city into a bigger network.
-Optical fibers and Cables are the medium of MAN and it supports a distributed application environment.
-Information and resources can be shared across MAN by the users and the access can be restricted as required.
+Optical fibers and Cables are the media of MAN, and it supports a distributed application environment.
+Information and resources can be shared across MAN by the users, and access can be restricted as required.

-- MAN provides a platform for Organizations to plan their near-disaster recovery (Near DR) center in one of their facilities within the city, as a backup for critical enterprise applications.
-These near DR can work in synchronized data replication mode, which has zero data loss in case of switch over to DR during emergencies in the primary data center.
+- MAN provides a platform for Organizations to plan their near-disaster recovery (Near DR) center in one of their facilities within the city as a backup for critical enterprise applications.
+These near DR can work in synchronized data replication mode, which has zero data loss when switching over to DR during emergencies in the primary data center.

 4. Wide Area Network (WAN)

-- WAN links multiple LAN and MAN spread across a wide geography, into a secured single large network.
+- WAN links multiple LAN and MAN spread across wide geography into a secured single large network.
 It covers vast regions across a country and outside.
 WAN connect routers of individual LAN/MAN through the public leased line, MPLS and satellite connectivity.

-- An Organization with multi-location manufacturing/marketing facilities can have one network and centralize the data center operation in a primary site and host the application over the WAN.
+- An Organization with multi-location manufacturing/marketing facilities can have one network and centralize the data center operation in a primary site and host the WAN application.
 Users can log in to the system from any location within the network and access centralized ERP seamlessly and share the resources efficiently.

 5. Storage Area Network (SAN)